csprite/csprite/README.md

 - :moneybag: Free & Open Source

 ### Requirements
-- Any PC With OpenGL 3.0 or higher Support.
+- Any PC (You Can Make Use Of Your Graphics Card For Rendering, Just Make sure you have OpenGL 3.0+/Vulkan/Metal).

 ### Todo
 - [ ] ReFactor Code